otatebe/chfs/doc/chfsd.8.md

 : specifies a server info file where the server address will be written.

 -t RPC_timeout_msec
 : specifies a timeout for RPC in milliseconds.
-Default is 0 (no timeout).
+Zero means no timeout.
+Default is 300000 milliseconds (30 seconds).

 -T nthreads
 : specifies the number of threads of the chfsd.
 Default is 4.